 “One of the great temptations for us as leaders and dreamers is to compare the start of our new adventures to the middle of someone else’s.
 You work on your first book and pick up Max Lucado’s 14th book and say, “Mine isn’t as good.”
 You post your first blog post and look at Michael Hyatt’s 100th and think, “Mine is nowhere near as great as that.”
 You give your first speech and watch Ken Robinson’s 1,000th at TED and think, “I’m not great like that.”
 It’s true.
 You’re not.
 Yet.”

-I do the same thing when I hear about a friend landing a $100,000 client.
+I’ve thought the same thing when hearing about a friend landing a $100,000 client.
 Or see someone launch a product idea that I’ve been mulling over in my head for years but never could figure out how to put it out there.

 But I’ve learned to check myself before I wreck myself.
 I have to – you have to – or you’ll absolutely drive yourself insane.
 I’ve learned to celebrate and appreciate the accomplishments of my friends and peers – to take what they’re doing and what they’ve done and use it as motivation – or in some cases simply say, “That’s awesome for them, but just not for me”.